makersacademy/bowling-challenge/README.md

 * The code is elegant: every class has a clear responsibility, methods are short etc.

 Reviewers will potentially be using this [code review rubric](docs/review.md).
 Note that referring to this rubric in advance may make the challenge somewhat easier.
 You should be the judge of how much challenge you want.

+### Optional Extras

+In any order you like:

+* Create a nice interactive animated interface with jQuery.
+* Set up [Travis CI](https://travis-ci.org) to run your tests.
+* Add [ESLint](http://eslint.org/) to your codebase and make your code conform.

+You might even want to start with ESLint early on in your work — to help you learn Javascript conventions as you go along.